 Promotes Your Business:

 Businesses have benefited greatly from social media.
-Restaurants can upload their menu and number to sites like Yelp.
-You can advertise on platforms like Facebook to promote your brand, or even organically engage with your customers.
-Platforms like Pinterest let you share the art you’re selling.
+Restaurants can upload their menu and phone number to sites like Yelp.

 Provide Information on the Latest Trends: